 TRANSFER is pleased to present ‘EVIDENT MATERIAL’ a new series of work from Phillip David Stearns.
 For this exhibition, Stearns produced film-based images without a camera by applying various household chemicals and 15,000 volts of alternating current directly to the film.
 In a flash, arcs spread out across the surface, burning holes and igniting the film.
 As in our eyes, images are conveyed in a stream of such electric impulses.
 Here such impulses are amplified some 300,000 times.

-“The sentiment that the camera is an extension of the eye is taken to an extreme.
+Statement from the Artist: “The sentiment that the camera is an extension of the eye is taken to an extreme.
 When looking through the Fujifilm FP-100c instant color film datasheets, the similarities between the layering of materials in the film and the layering of cells in the retinal is striking.
 Perhaps it is because the development of such film technologies parallels an evolving understanding of how the eye sees.”

 This work continues previous explorations challenging the ontology of post-digital photography using extended techniques—bending, cracking and breaking the medium.
 The works in ‘EVIDENT MATERIAL’explore the potential for analog photographic media to operate beyond their intended capacity for reproducing a world of appearances.
 The process of extension is applied to every material in such a way that reveals process itself as evidently material.

 Adafruit publishes a wide range of writing and video content, including interviews and reporting on the maker market and the wider technology world.
 Our standards page is intended as a guide to best practices that Adafruit uses, as well as an outline of the ethical standards Adafruit aspires to.
 While Adafruit is not an independent journalistic institution, Adafruit strives to be a fair, informative, and positive voice within the community – check it out here: adafruit.com/editorialstandards